Autodesk/synthesis/fission/README.md

 ### Setup

-You can either run the `init` command or run the following commands details in "Specific Steps":
+You can either run the `init` command or run the following commands detailed in the "Specific Steps" section below:

 ```bash
 bun i && bun run init